 - Success messages after form submissions

-- Animations on navigation elements while scrolling
+- Animations for navigation elements when scrolling

 - Loading indicators or progress bars